A Personal Essay by Naomi Rabeeya

 Many of my father’s cousins left for India, which was under British rule, eventually ending up in Australia.
 In 1951-1952, Operation Ezra and Nehemiah airlifted most of the Iraqi Jewish community to Israel via Cyprus, including my father and his immediate family.
 They left their possessions behind and rescinded their Iraqi citizenship.

-At this time of Shavuot, remembering the Farhud, and having passed one year since my father’s death, I not only mourn my father, but also the culture of Iraqi Jews.
+At this time of Shavuot, remembering the Farhud, and having passed two years since my father’s death, I not only mourn my father, but also the culture of Iraqi Jews.
 It feels like most people are unaware of Arab-Jewish culture, and any knowledge is relegated to the worlds of academia and art.
 I feel left out, and, at the same time, I grapple with feeling like an imposter when trying to speak about my Sephardic experience.
 How can I know a culture, let alone represent it, if I do not have the opportunity to live it and breathe it?

 Over the past year, I met and spoke to my clergy about my feelings and was encouraged to create a group for members of Mizrachi and Sephardi background at my synagogue.
 It has been incredibly meaningful to share our stories, discuss food, prejudice, art, music, and history, and, at the same time, work with clergy to have a Mizrachi/Sephardi voice in the larger community.
 We have discussed that it may not be our job to recreate culture, but to instead define it on our terms.